PPD - Public Policy and Development

 Credits: M1 60 ECTS; M2 60 ECTS (no degree granted only after the M1)

-Wide range of courses: More than 50 courses to choose from within 4 general fields.
-Econ.
-History, Quantitative Methods, Social Policies, Global Policies
+Wide range of courses: More than 50 courses to choose from within five general fields : Environment, Economical History, Quantitative Methods, Social Policies, and Global Policies

-International openness: About half of the PPD students come from a foreign institution and a third of the PPD graduate students move abroad (for further studies or work positions)
+International openness: from 50 to 80% of the PPD students come from a foreign institution and a third of the PPD graduate students move abroad (for further studies or work positions)

 After the PPD master: possibility to continue with a PhD (at PSE or in top Universities in Europe or the US) or to enter the labour market positions in multilateral organizations, administrations, private sector)